 4.)
 AUTOMAKERS, BUILD SAFER CARS, FOR CHRIST’S SAKE.
 Admittedly, manufacturers already do a good job on this one, but there’s always room for improvement.
 Making cars and trucks that soak up and redirect the energy of a crash away from the people inside, as well as making it easier for occupants to get out after a crash, will help reduce fatalities.

 5.)
-DRIVERS, CUT IT OUT WITH THE DRINKING AND DRUGS.
+DRIVERS, CUT IT OUT WITH THE DRINKING AND DRUGSDRINKING AND DRUGS.
 The frequency is down, but drinking and driving is still a problem.
 But nowadays, we also have taking Oxycontin and driving, and shooting up smack and driving, and a litany of other drugs—legal and illegal alike—which spell trouble.
 Will it impair the brain of a human being piloting a two-ton metal object at 70 mph?
 Yes?
 Don’t ingest it.
 (Well, not until you’re home, at least…—Ed.)

 - RELATEDDrive Wire: The NHTSA Revises Safety StandardsREAD NOW